Securities agents sue 2 SC utility execs over nuclear fraud

 Dominion Energy officials didn’t respond to a request for comment and the court papers did not list attorneys for Marsh or Byrne.

 Securities officials are asking that Dominion, as well as Marsh and Byrne, pay back any ill-gotten gains and an additional fine.
-They also want Marsh and Byrne to be banned from running any company registered with the commission.
+They also want Marsh, 64, and Byrne, 59, to be banned from running any publicly traded company.

+SCANA paid Marsh $5 million and Byrne more than $2 million in 2017, the year the project collapsed, according to public filings.

+The problems with the reactors began as soon as construction started.
+Contractors reported modules that were supposed to be delivered fully built and ready to put into place needed extensive work.

 Sign up for Daily Newsletters